-The BDram programme focuses on embodied teaching and learning and a range of performance and creative activities which transfer skills across these domains. and new media studies and performing arts management, and developmental and educational theatre and drama.
+The BDram programme focuses on embodied teaching and learning and a range of performance and creative activities which transfer skills across these domains.

 Besides offering skills training and fostering an entrepreneurial mindset, drama develops the capacity to think strategically, systemically, analytically, critically and creatively; communicate effectively; work as part of a collective; make appropriate decisions; plan, organise and prioritise work; solve problems creatively; obtain and process information; influence others; work effectively with a variety of people; be adaptable; lead projects; develop a strong work ethic; and manage time.